 1. Determine Your Brewing Method

 • Pour-over/Drip: Quality burr grinders ($150-300) excel here.
-I found the Fellow Opus and original Baratza Encore delivered excellent filter coffee.
-No need to spend more unless you also want espresso capability.
+The Fellow Opus and original Baratza Encore delivered excellent filter coffee.
+See also our coffee maker reviews for compatible brewers.

 • French Press: Budget burr or manual grinders ($70-150) work perfectly.
-The coarse grind required isn't demanding.
-I achieved great French press results even with the $70 Timemore C3.
+The coarse grind required isn't demanding — even the $70 Timemore C3 excels here.

 2. Set Your Budget (Based on What I've Learned)

 • $300-600: Premium espresso grinders.
-The Eureka Mignon Specialita ($550) I tested produced café-quality shots.
+The Eureka Mignon Specialita ($550) produced café-quality shots.
 This is where serious espresso enthusiasts should invest.

 3. Consider Key Features (What Actually Matters)